Strange quark matter and quark stars with the Dyson-Schwinger quark model: Conclusions

 \section{Conclusions}

 We have investigated SQM and SQSs in our DSM for QM.
 For the hypothesis of SQM to be valid, i.e., SQM being stable against nuclear matter, while the latter is stable against 2QM, we obtained the allowed parameter space of $\al$ and $\bds$ in our DSM with RB or BC vertex.
-We found that SQM exists only for fairly low values of the bag parameter $\bds$ and furthermore a sufficiently strong damping of the in-medium gluon propagator, expressed by a lower limit on the parameter $\al$.
-The strongest bound configurations correspond to the MIT bag-model limit, i.e., a vanishing in-medium gluon propagator, with a minimal value of the bag constant.
+We found that SQM exists only for fairly low values of the bag parameter $\bds$ and furthermore a sufficiently strong damping of the in-medium effective interaction, expressed by a lower limit on the parameter $\al$.
+The strongest bound configurations correspond to the MIT bag-model limit, i.e., a vanishing in-medium effective interaction, with a minimal value of the bag constant.

 This reinforces the idea that the full DSM does not provide a sufficiently attractive in-medium quark-quark interaction in order to create SQM.
 In fact that interaction turns out strongly repulsive in the DSM.
 This is in agreement with the NJL model, which does not allow SQS either, but in contrast to bag-model-type calculations (eventually including perturbative QCD corrections), which feature attractive interaction and strongly bound SQM with suitable parameter choices.